Engineering-Related Fields

 Online Engineering-Related Fields Programs

-In 2018-2019, 199 schools offered a engineering-related fields program of some type.
+In the 2020-2021 academic year, 213 schools offered some type of engineering-related fields program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Degree Level | Colleges Offering Programs | Colleges Offering Online Classes |